 The initiative has been welcomed by the Automobile Association, although Conor Faughnan from the AA says the cost of the touch screen theory test - at £25.20 - is too expensive.

 Minister Bobby Molloy (2001)

 Giving details of the scheme, Junior Minister Bobby Molloy at the Department of the Environment said waiting times for the practical test for a full driving licence has been reduced to 17 weeks.
-He claimed it would be down to 10 weeks by the end of the year.
+He claims it would be down to 10 weeks by the end of the year.

 Mandatory and a major feature of our system.

 An RTÉ News report broadcast on this day 24 April 2001.
 The reporter is Deirdre McCarthy.